 To get an IEP, the school team must determine through a comprehensive evaluation process that your child meets specific criteria.
-Thirteen disability categories listed in IDEA (more on that below) are considered.
+Thirteen disability categories listed in IDEA (more below) are considered.
 These include:

 Specific learning disability, other health impairment, autism spectrum disorder, emotional disturbance, speech or language impairment, visual impairment, deafness, hearing impairment, deaf-blindness, orthopedic impairment, intellectual disability, traumatic brain injury, or multiple disabilities.

-This disability must affect your child’s educational performance or their ability to benefit from the general curriculum.
-Your child must require special instruction or modifications (discussed further below) to make progress in school.
+This disability must affect your child’s educational performance or ability to benefit from the general curriculum.
+Your child must require special instruction or modifications (discussed below) to progress in school.

 A 504 Plan does not require extensive testing.
-Of consideration should be outside evaluations, grades, attendance, state testing, observations, and school discipline records.
+Outside evaluations, grades, attendance, state testing, observations, and school discipline records should be considered.
 Under a 504 Plan, your child could have any disability that impacts their learning (such as ADHD, asthma, cancer, anxiety, bipolar disorder, etc.).
-But they must only require accommodations to the curriculum (not modifications).
+But they must only require accommodations to the curriculum (no modifications).